The Minimalists: Reception

-Criticism

-The Minimalists have, however, been accused of being “elitists” whose message is “aesthetically crafted from a place of privilege.”
+The Minimalists have, however, been accused of being "elitists" whose message is "aesthetically crafted from a place of privilege."
 After attending one of the Minimalists' live talks in Cincinnati in 2017, Kyle Chayka, a writer for New York Magazine, said the event was "halfway between a TED Talk and a hipster-megachurch sermon—the crowd [was there] for easy answers delivered in familiar patterns...[T]hough, on the surface, their message is more or less positive, there's a tacit pessimism to Millburn and Nicodemus's movement.
 Rather than trying to change this mindset of austerity (whether through therapy, politics, or protest), they advocate making do with the lack."
 Chayka also criticizes the Minimalists' "relentless self-promotion" in the same article.

 Critiquing the privileged background of the Minimalists in the New Yorker, Jia Tolentino writes, "It is rarely acknowledged, by either the life-hack-minded authors or the proponents of minimalist design, that many people have minimalism forced upon them by circumstances that render impossible a serene, jewel-box lifestyle.
 Nor do they mention that poverty and trauma can make frivolous possessions seem like a lifeline rather than a burden."
 Like Tolentino, various critics see "minimalism as a lifestyle that smacks of privilege—a form of conspicuous un-consumption," according to the Star Tribune in Minnesota.
 "People who are poor have no choice but to get by with less....Indeed, images of curated spaces on Pinterest showing off white bedspreads and sparse furniture suggest that minimalism can become just another version of keeping up with the Joneses."

 In a New York Times op-ed, Stephanie Land called into question the class politics of decluttering.
 "Suddenly, decluttering is everywhere," she wrote.
 "But minimalism is a virtue only when it's a choice, and it's telling that its fan base is clustered in the well-off middle class.
 For people who are not so well off, the idea of opting to have even less is not really an option."
 She then accuses Millburn and Nicodemus's anti-consumerism movement of being "just another form of social shaming."